twardoch/fonttools-opentype-feature-freezer/README.md

 #### DMG & EXE

 To build the DMG & EXE, you need macOS.
-In the [app](https://github.com/twardoch/fonttools-opentype-feature-freezer/tree/master/app) folder, run `./macdeploy`all`
+In the [app](https://github.com/twardoch/fonttools-opentype-feature-freezer/tree/master/app) subfolder, run `./macdeploy all`

 ### Credits